adrocodes/adrodb/README.md

 }
 ```

-The `Table::existing` method will not do a check if the table does exist however, the `insert` and `get` methods will fail as a result.
+The `Table::existing` method will not do a check if the table does exist however, the `set` and `get` methods will fail as a result.